The cheapest way to travel between Munich and Prague is often on Flixbus coaches. Alex trains link München and Praha by

 ALEX Trains from Munich to Prague

 Direct trains from Munich to Prague are operated by a private company Alex but German Railways tickets and discounts are valid.
 Alex trains (ALX in Germany and EX from Prague) follow the Munich – Regensburg – Würth im Wald – Pilsen routing to Prague.
 As the express buses usually do not stop en route to Prague, travelers from other parts of Bavaria usually would do best by taking the Alex train from Regensburg to the Czech Republic, or from Nuremberg if traveling from Franken or northern Bavaria.

-The journey time is around 5h30.
+The journey time is around 5h45.
 Alex trains are slow compared to the ICE trains that connect German cities and many other neighboring countries.

 Alex trains currently run up to seven times daily in each direction between Munich and Prague.

 The Bayern Ticket and usually even better the Bayern-Böhmen Ticket may be used on the Munich to Prague route as far as Pilsen – the onward ticket to Prague can be bought in advance or onboard ALX trains.
 Other Deutsche Bahn discounts are also applicable.

-Tickets may be bought from Deutsche Bahn outlets or from Trainline but for the best deals visit the Alex website.
-Tickets may also be bought on the ALX train but a small surcharge is payable and the cheaper tickets are not offered.
-BUT don’t try that on other German Railways trains where a hefty surcharge or fine will be added.
+Tickets may be bought from Deutsche Bahn outlets or from Trainline or Omio.
+The best deals are often only on the Alex website – look for the “Prag Spezial”.
+Tickets may also be bought on the ALX train but a small surcharge is payable and the cheaper tickets are not offered BUT don’t try that on other German Railways trains where a hefty surcharge or fine will be added.

 Trains and Buses from Munich to Prague via Nuremberg